Óscar Valdez: Valdez vs. Conceição

-Valdez made his first defense of his WBC super featherweight title against the 2016 Olympic Gold medalist Robson Conceição on September 10, 2021, at the Casino Del Sol in Tucson, Arizona, United States.
-On August 31, it was revealed that Valdez had tested positive for the banned stimulant phentermine.
-On September 2, his B-sample tested positive as well.
+Valdez made his first defense of his WBC super featherweight title against the 2016 Olympic Gold medalist Robson Conceição on 10 September 2021, at the Casino Del Sol in Tucson, Arizona, United States.
+On 31 August, it was revealed that Valdez had tested positive for the banned stimulant phentermine.
+On 2 September, his B-sample tested positive as well.
 The fight with Conceição would still happen however, as the Pascua Yaqui Tribe Athletic Commission went by WADA guidelines, which only prohibit stimulants in-competition.
 Valdez won the closely contested fight by unanimous decision, with two judges awarding him a 115-112 scorecard, while the third judge scored it 117-110 for Valdez.
 Conceição had a better start to the fight, although he began to tire around the mid-rounds, after which Valdez began to take over.
 A number of fans and fighters disagreed with the scorecards, with Sunny Edwards stating "So you let him cheat with drugs, then gift him the scorecards", while Tony Harrison wrote "I don’t think Valdez won but that’s me on to the next".
 However, most media members scored the fight for Valdez.

 Valdez vs. Stevenson

-On January 16, 2022, rumors surfaced that Valdez would face the WBO junior lightweight champion Shakur Stevenson in a title unification bout on April 30, 2022, at the MGM Grand Garden Arena in Paradise, Nevada.
-Promoter Bob Arum revealed three days later that Valdez and Stevenson had come to terms to meet in a super-featherweight world title unification fight.
-The fight is expected to take place on April 30, at the MGM Grand Garden Arena in Paradise, Nevada.
-Valdez lost the fight by unanimous decision, with scores of 117–110, 118–109, and 118–109.
+On 16 January 2022, there were negotiations that Valdez would have a unification bout with WBO champion Shakur Stevenson (17-0, 9 KOs).
+3 days later, the fight was confirmed for 30 April at the MGM Grand Garden Arena, Paradise, Nevada and officially announced on 17 February.
+The fight would be part of a tripleheader.
+Stevenson felt it would make him a pay-per-view star.
+For the contest, PED test was heavily emphasised.
+Throughout the build up, Stevenson used the word “cheating”.
+This was a dig at Valdez, who claimed he innocently ingested stimulants and not a PED.
+Stevenson weighed at the 130 pound limit and Valdez came in at 129.6 pounds.

+Stevenson dominated using his jab and footwork to outland and outwork Valdez, even scoring a knockdown in round 6.
+Valdez was not competitive and had no answer for Stevenson’s defensive skills, reflexes, and more importantly his size, which was a big disadvantage for him.
+In the final round, Shakur looked to play it safe, using movement rather than going for the kill and finishing strong.
+Stevenson won by unanimous decision with scores of 117–110, 118–109 and 118–110.
+In doing so, Stevenson unified the WBC and vacant The Ring super featherweight titles with his WBO belt.
+According to CompuBox stats, Stevenson landed 189 of his 580 punches thrown with a connect rate of 32.6%, while Valdez had a connect rate of 21.7% which saw him land 110 of his 508 thrown.

+In the post fight interview, Stevenson said he had beat the Canelo team and opened up a potential fight with WBC lightweight champion Devin Haney.
+Stevenson then proposed to his girlfriend in the ring.
 The fight drew in an average of 1,353,000 viewers on ESPN and peaked at 1,440,000.

-Post title reign